 Syracuse Criminal Defense Lawyers

-Work with a Former Prosecutor
+Work on Criminal Defense Cases with a Former Prosecutor

 If you have been accused of a criminal act, you are likely feeling concern about your legal options, your future, and even your freedom.
 Our justice system can be an intimidating apparatus to approach and, too often, the rights and interests of the accused are not properly articulated and asserted before the law.